hnmr293/ckpt-streamer/README.md

 ```

 The core API is the function `stream`.
 It yields tuples of `(obj, key, val)`, where `val` is ALWAYS a `torch.Tensor`, `obj` is the parent container of `val`, and `key` is the key in `obj` such that `obj[key] == val`.

+Parameters:
+- `state_dict`: Your checkpoint dictionary.
+The `ckpt` file should be loaded with `mmap = True` and all tensors must be on the CPU.
+- `memory_limit_mb`: The maximum amount of tensor data allowed to remain in physical memory, measured in MiB.
+For example, if you set `memory_limit_mb = 1024` (1GiB), tensor data will be automatically purged from physical memory when total usage exceeds this 1GiB limit.
+- `cpu_page_size`: The system's memory page size in bytes.
+This should match your machine's actual page size (typically 4KiB = 4096 on most systems).
+Setting an incorrect value may cause OOM.
+You can verify your system's page size with `getconf PAGE_SIZE` on Linux/macOS.

 Typically, `obj` is a `dict[str, torch.Tensor]`, and `key` is a `str`.